JyotiDalal93/bioinformatics_pipeline_ngs/README.md

-## A pipeline written using Snakemake
+## A pipeline written using workflow

-*Aim: to get the value of present-day human contamination in human DNA sample*
+*Aim: to get the value of present-day human contamination in human DNA samples*

 The various tasks done by this pipeline are (also, see **main_steps_done.pdf** for more clarity):